CD3/bash-imports/README.md

 # bash-imports

-This is a small bash script that defines a function named `import` that can be used to source other scripts that your script depends on, similar to importing a module/package in Python.
+This is a small bash script I wrote to help with reusing shell code.
+It provides a shell function named `import` for importing "modules", which is basically a more general version of `source`.
+In fact, `import` ultimatly just calls `source`, but it searches for the file (or files) to source.
 For example:

 ```bash
 #! /bin/bash